NAHIAN-KAZI/Natural-Language-Processing-Project/README.md

 -Model Fine-tuning: Explore further fine-tuning of transformer layers for improved accuracy.
 -Real-Time Data: Integrate a live feed of tweets for real-time sentiment analysis.
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See LICENSE for more details.

 ## Contact
 For questions or contributions: